yichizhang/yichizhang.github.io/_posts/2014-12-21-app-compiles-but-crashes-on-device.markdown

 I used [APAddressBook library](https://github.com/Alterplay/APAddressBook)

+<br><br>

-The application complies; it works on my old iPhone 4 that runs iOS 7.1; works on simulator; but not on my iPhone 6 (iOS 8.1.2).
+###The application complies; it works on my old iPhone 4 that runs iOS 7.1; works on simulator; but not on my iPhone 6 (iOS 8.1.2).

-The weird thing was, the application crashes right before the contacts view controller shows up; no error messages; setting breakpoints won't work; only prints this message:
+###The weird thing was, the application crashes right before the contacts view controller shows up; no error messages; setting breakpoints won't work; only prints this message:

 {% highlight console %}
 process launch failed: timed out trying to launch app